Real estate agency for expats in Eindhoven

 10. Arrange for an English translation of documents

 Buying a house in the Netherlands is often a Dutch-centric process.
 Many contracts and documents are in Dutch.
 Don’t understand everything?
-Always request an English translation or hire a realtor who can explain everything clearly.
+Always request a realtor who can explain everything clearly.

 11. Ask for advice from an expat realtor in Eindhoven